Club-INTech/CoVAPSy/docs/Lidar.md

 ## Using Hokuyolx class

 This class comes from [SkoltechRobotics/hokuyolx](https://github.com/SkoltechRobotics/hokuyolx).
 This class has considerably more options than [HokuyoReader](#using-hokuyoreader-class) but is more complicated to understand.
-This class is documented at [http://hokuyolx.rtfd.org/](http://hokuyolx.rtfd.org/)
+This class is documented at [http://hokuyolx.rtfd.org/](http://hokuyolx.rtfd.org/).
+As of 12/12/24 it doesn't work out off the box and we use [HokuyoReader](#using-hokuyoreader-class)